AshLouie/326_Final_Project/README.md

 ## final_program.py
 The final draft of our program.
 This file contains all of our individual functions with any necessary changes made to allow program to run from the terminal and meet all assignment criteria.

+## valid_name.py
+The function that check if the player's name is valid.
+A player's name can only contains letters.

 # Annotated Bibliography
 Baron Aurddeilen-ap-Robet.
 (2017, March 11).
 Gambling Games.
 Medieval People at